Lansform/Credit_card_fraud_detection/README.md

 The dataset used for this project contains credit card transactions, including features such as transaction amount, time, and various anonymized numerical features.
 The dataset is labeled, with a binary class indicating whether the transaction is normal (0) or fraudulent (1).

-The dataset used in this project can be found in kaggle.
+The dataset used in this project can be found in https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?select=creditcard.csv

 ## Dependencies